-Scope 3 emissions – A guide to carbon accounting’s biggest challenge
+Scope 3 emissions – A guide to carbon accounting’s biggest challenge.

 This comundo blog post features a main image showing a close up of coats on a clothing rack.
 We can see coloured coats, the coat hangers and the metal bar of the rack.